christophe81/christophe81.github.io/_posts/2021-07-05-Duo SSO-Citrix-Cloud.md

 ---
 layout: post
-title: Duo SSO + Citrix Workspace Configuration Guide
+title: Duo SSO + Citrix Cloud Configuration Guide
 categories: SAML SSO
 excerpt_separator: <!--more-->
 ---

 This page is under construction, full details of the configuration _**COMING SOON**_

-## How to Configure Duo SSO SAML 2.0 for Citrix Workspace
+## How to Configure Duo SSO SAML 2.0 for Citrix Cloud

 *All docs on this site are unofficial*

 ### Prerequisites:
-1. You have a [Citrix Workspace](https://www.citrix.com/products/citrix-workspace/) account
+1. You have a [Citrix Cloud](https://www.citrix.com/products/citrix-cloud/) account
    1. Note, Citrix requires Active Directory attributes to be passed to them during the federated login flow.
 While it's possible to configure Duo SSO with a SAML IdP, such as Azure AD or Okta, you must make sure to either sync those SAML IdPs with your local AD or confirm that the attributes listed on [Citrix's Documentation page under **Active Directory**](https://docs.citrix.com/en-us/citrix-cloud/citrix-cloud-management/identity-access-management/saml-identity.html) are passed to Duo
 2. [Duo SSO](https://duo.com/docs/sso) is already configured with an authentication source